HMS Skylark (1806): Career

 On 13 August she was part of a squadron under Sir Home Riggs Popham that pushed up the West Scheld, but saw no action.
 The squadron's task was to sound the river and emplace buoys to permit the larger vessels to navigate the river safely.
 She was among the myriad vessels listed as qualifying for the prize money from the campaign.

-Skylark and the hired armed cutter Gambier were in sight on 31 December when captured François.
+Skylark and the hired armed cutter were in sight on 31 December when captured François.
 They therefore shared in the prize money.

 On 27 February 1810, Skylark recaptured the ship Ann.
 When recaptured the brig Enterprize, of Newcastle, on 13 December, Skylark shared in the prize money by agreement.
 That same day Skylark recaptured Iris, and Cordelia shared in the prize money by agreement.

 Skylark supported the boats of on 2 February 1811 when they cut out a merchant bring from on shore under the guns of two French batteries near Dieppe.
 Two days later Theban (in company with Skylark), recaptured Athill (or Atherid).
 Five days after that, Skylark and captured the Pietre and Amelia.
 (Note: A first-class share of the prize money was worth £5 17s 2 1/4d; a fifth-class share, that of an able seaman, was worth 1s 3 3/4d.)

 On 10 November, Skylark and engaged the Boulogne flotilla.
-Skylark was seven miles NNE of Cape Gris Nez when Boxer sighted twelve French gun-brigs to his east, sailing along the coast.
+Skylark was 7 mi north northeast of Cape Gris Nez when Boxer sighted twelve French gun-brigs to his east, sailing along the coast.
 He gave chase and during the morning Locust appeared and joined in.
 Together, the two British vessels forced the French flotilla to shelter in the Calais roads.
 The British succeeded in cutting out gun-brig No. 26, which was armed with four 24-pounder guns and which had a crew of 60 men under the command of Enseigne de vaisseau Boucher, despite small-arms fire from the beach and cannon fire from shore batteries.
 The British also succeeded in driving the commodore of the flotilla on shore but Boxer called off his attempt to capture the commodore and his vessel when Boxer saw that a great number of troops from Calais had boarded the French vessel.
 Boxer credited Lieutenant John Gedge, captain of Locust, with being the principal cause of the British success.
 A prize money notice credited Skylark and Locust with capturing the French privateer Cannoniere the next day.
 (Note: A first-class share of the prize money was worth £90 6s; a sixth-class share, that of an ordinary seaman, was worth £1 9s 3d.)
 However, this may have been gun-brig No. 26 given a generic name and mis-identified as a privateer.
 For his conduct, Gedge received promotion to the rank of Commander.
 Furthermore, in 1847 the Admiralty awarded the surviving claimants from Skylark and Locust the Naval General Service Medal with clasps "Skylark 11 Novr.
 1811" and "Locust 11 Novr.
 1811".